FAQs for Student Conduct (Students)

 How does the College provide due process to students in the conduct process?

-The College’s procedures provide students with notice of the charges against them.
-The College also affords students charged with a violation the right to a conduct meeting, in which they can contest the charges, make statements, present evidence, call witnesses and ask questions.
-All evidence gathered for a conduct meeting is shared with a student.
+The College’s procedures provides students with a notice of the charges against them and affords those students the right to a conduct meeting, in which they can contest the charges, make statements, present evidence, call witnesses and ask questions.
 The procedures also provide for an appeal.

 What are the types of conduct meetings I can be called into?